JPII Institute Students Publish Letter Expressing ‘Immense Concern’ Over New Statutes

 They also express the same level of concern for the "sad news of the dismissal of two professors whose academic chairs play a central role in the formation offered by the Institute.”

 Msgr.
 Livio Melina, who held a chair in fundamental moral theology and served as the Institute’s long-time president, has been effectively dismissed because, under the new statutes, his chair in moral theology “no longer exists.”
-Also among those dismissed is Father Jose Noriega, a professor of moral theology at the institute, as well as philosophy professor and old friend of John Paul II, Stanislaw Grygiel, and Grygiel's daughter, Monika, who taught psychology.
+Also among those dismissed is Father Jose Noriega, a professor of moral theology at the institute.

+After the letter was sent, news came that other professors had been dismissed, including philosophy professor and old friend of John Paul II, Stanislaw Grygiel, and Grygiel's daughter, Monika, who taught psychology.
+It has also since emerged that one replacement professor is Father Maurizio Chiodi who has argued that “responsible parenthood” can obligate a married couple to use artificial birth control.

-The students add that they are “saddened and disconcerted” by the way they were informed of the “crucial changes” and express as their “greatest concern” the “loss of the formational approach and, therefore, of the identity of the Pontifical Theological John Paul II Institute.”
+In their letter, the students add that they are “saddened and disconcerted” by the way they were informed of the “crucial changes” and express as their “greatest concern” the “loss of the formational approach and, therefore, of the identity of the Pontifical Theological John Paul II Institute.”

 In an accompanying note, the students of the Pontifical John Paul II Institute say they have decided to publish their letter in order to “inform the public about the serious situation that our Institute is now experiencing.”